-Although there are no International Union for Conservation of Nature (IUCN) protected management areas in the vicinity of our operations, Mosaic's Florida operations have placed approximately 16,000 acres in conservation easements along wildlife corridors and other ecologically significant habitats.
-As of December 31, 2018, Mosaic owned or maintained mineral interests in about 359,000 acres of land in Florida related to our phosphate surface mining operations.
+In Florida, although there are no International Union for Conservation of Nature (IUCN) protected management areas near our operations, Mosaic has placed approximately 22,000 acres in conservation easements along wildlife corridors and other ecologically significant habitats.
+As of December 31, 2019, Mosaic owned or maintained mineral interests in about 364,000 acres of land in Florida related to our phosphate surface mining operations.
 These mine areas may abut or contain habitat and wildlife corridors, many of which are recognized on official state maps\ as being high in biodiversity.
 While Mosaic lands are not adjacent to, nor do they contain land registered as IUCN protected areas, many of these lands are permanently protected through conservation easements.
-Through December 2018, Mosaic owns or controls more than 29,000 acres in Florida that are designated as non-impacted floodplain, high-quality wetlands, and other preservation for which Mosaic has granted conservation easements.
+Through December 2019, Mosaic owns or controls more than 32,000 acres in Florida that are designated as non-impacted floodplain, high-quality wetlands, and other preservation for which Mosaic has granted conservation easements.

-Mosaic operates three Canadian potash facilities, all located in the southern half of the province of Saskatchewan, including our solution mine at Belle Plaine, two interconnected mine shafts at our Esterhazy shaft mine and our shaft mine at Colonsay.
+As of 2019, Mosaic operates three Canadian potash facilities, all located in the southern half of the province of Saskatchewan, including our solution mine at Belle Plaine, two interconnected mine shafts at our Esterhazy shaft mine and our shaft mine at Colonsay.
 We continue the expansion of capacity in our Potash segment with the K3 shafts at our Esterhazy mine.
 Following ramp-up, these shafts are expected to add an estimated 0.9 million tonnes to our annual potash operational capacity and provide an infrastructure to move ore from K3 to the K1 and K2 mills.
-In December 2018, the production hoist for K3 was commissioned.

-Mosaic has mineral rights to approximately 601,000 acres in Saskatchewan for potash mining and surface rights to approximately 35,000 acres.
+Mosaic has mineral rights to approximately 616,000 acres in Saskatchewan for potash mining and surface rights to approximately 34,000 acres.
 Mosaic's United States potash operations include a shaft mine in Carlsbad, New Mexico, with mineral rights to approximately 77,000 acres for potash mining and approximately 7,200 acres of surface rights.
-As part of the Vale Fertilizantes acquisition Mosaic acquired the assets of Vale Potash Canada, Ltd. and its greenfield potash project in the Kronau area approximately 27 km southeast of Regina, Saskatchewan.
-Mosaic leases approximately 294,000 acres of mineral rights, which have not been developed.
-Since shaft mining in Saskatchewan occurs at more than 3,000 feet below surface, and solution mining requires limited acreage for pipeline and cluster infrastructure, the only surface areas that are disturbed are the actual footprint of the mine shaft and the adjacent above-ground processing facilities and tailings management areas.
+Less than 10% of our reserves are within 5 kilometers of lands that have been categorized as protected through mechanisms such as Crown Conservation Easements, IUCN or the Wildlife Habitat Protection Act.
+It is important to note that unlike in a traditional metals mining setting, potash shaft mining in Saskatchewan occurs at more than 3,000 feet below surface, and potash solution mining requires limited acreage for surface infrastructure.
+Therefore, the only surface areas that are disturbed are the actual footprint of the mine shaft and the adjacent above-ground processing facilities and tailings management areas.

-Mosaic operates five phosphates mines and one potash mine, and four crop nutrient production facilities in Brazil, totaling approximately 328,650 acres.
+Mosaic operates five phosphates mines and one potash mine, and four crop nutrient production facilities in Brazil, totaling approximately 312,000 acres.
 Some Mosaic facilities in Brazil, such as the Cajati mine, are located in regions with high biodiversity value.
-The Cajati mining operations occupy approximately 4,695 acres near the Ribeira Valley region in the state of Sao Paulo.
+The Cajati mining operations occupy approximately 4,677 acres near the Ribeira Valley region in the state of Sao Paulo.
 Though not within a protected area, this facility is near a region that is considered to be of high cultural and biodiversity value due to existence of prominent archaeological sites, diversity of flora and fauna and threatened species as defined by IUCN.
-Similarly, there are approximately 712 acres of protected area near our Uberaba production facility, occupying approximately 1,433 acres in the state of Minas Gerais.
+Similarly, there are approximately 712 acres of protected area near our Uberaba production facility, which occupies approximately 1,438 acres in the state of Minas Gerais.
 Though not registered as IUCN protected areas, this land and others adjacent to many of our mining or production facilities are protected by stringent site-specific permit requirements and government regulations.